|Freshman Writing Seminar||6|

 The flexibility of the Major program courses --including those of an elective nature-- allows you to pursue diverse interests.
 You can use your course options to strengthen your electrical engineering program if your goal is to specialize or obtain depth within electrical engineering.
 Or, you can use Major Approved Electives to complement related interests in other majors of study.

 Students interested in a career in medicine often select life science (such as BIOG 1105 / 1106), chemistry (CHEM 3570 and 3580), and bioengineering course work (in CHEME or EP) as their electives.
 Students who study energy systems can combine ECE course work with courses from the Nuclear Science or Mechanical Engineering departments.
 Students with an interest in computer engineering can focus on ECE course work in digital theory and microprocessor/microcontroller systems as well as selecting technical course work from the Computer Science department.
 The exciting area of MicroElectroMechanical Systems (MEMS) combines semiconductor fabrication with principles from courses like ENGRD 2020 & 2030.

 You have greater flexibility in choosing and designing a particular program if you plan early and carefully, ask a lot of questions, and take the right combination of courses that suits your particular interests.

-ECE majors who matriculated at Cornell during Fall 2009 or after (nominally Class of 2013 or later) must take at least 7 Advanced ECE Elective Courses.
-These courses must be at the 3000-level or above and are subject to some restrictions; see Advanced ECE Electives page.
-At least one of these courses must be a Culminating Design Experience course; see below.
+Every ECE major must take at least 5 Upper-level ECE Elective Courses.
+These courses must be at the 3000-level or above and are subject to some restrictions; see Upper-Level ECE Electives for important details.